 - A statement that requires additional facts to have value.

 Use strong language to weaken or strengthen.
-On most other Logical Reasoning questions, you can eliminate potential answers that use strong language.
-The exception is the Strengthen/Weaken questions.
-On these questions, sweeping words are more effective:
+On most other Logical Reasoning questions, you can often eliminate potential answers that use strong language.
+However, on Strengthen/Weaken questions these sweeping words are more effective:

 - the most